 Unlike some towns, Colbert isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Colbert are a mix of both white- and blue-collar jobs.
 Overall, Colbert is a town of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Colbert who work in healthcare suport services (12.33%), sales jobs (11.69%), and office and administrative support (10.68%).

-The overall education level of Colbert is somewhat higher than in the average US city of 21.84%: 28.26% of adults 25 and older in the town have at least a bachelor's degree.
+The percentage of people in Colbert who are college-educated is somewhat higher than the average US community of 21.84%: 28.26% of adults in Colbert have at least a bachelor's degree.

 The per capita income in Colbert in 2022 was $40,692, which is upper middle income relative to Washington and the nation.
 This equates to an annual income of $162,768 for a family of four.
 However, Colbert contains both very wealthy and poor people as well.